csharpfritz/BlazingPizzaWorkshop/docs/01-HomeScreen.md

 </div>
 ```

-In the `HOme` component add an event handler for the `OnCancel` event that hides the dialog and wires it up to the `ConfigurePizzaDialog`.
+In the `Home` component add an event handler for the `OnCancel` event that hides the dialog and wires it up to the `ConfigurePizzaDialog`.

 ```html
 <ConfigurePizzaDialog Pizza="configuringPizza" OnCancel="CancelConfigurePizzaDialog" />